Extension at All Gaits

 Gary stresses that asking for the lengthened stride is not about increased speed.

 “I hate that word when it comes to a pleasure class,” he says.
 “It’s about moving forward with flow and pace.
 We need to change the attitude among many exhibitors so that western pleasure is not a slow contest, it’s a movement contest.

 “It’s an event that should be judged on movement and not speed.
 If you start talking about speed alone, you can go to a truck stop and find anyone to judge it for you.”

-Asking for lengthened strides or for horses to be more forward is an effort to emphasize correctness of gait.
+Asking for lengthened stride for horses to be more forward is an effort to emphasize correctness of gait.

 “One of the biggest negative trends we’ve seen is horses not jogging with a two-beat gait,” David gives as an example.
 “Some horses are just poor joggers, but there are a lot of horses that could have a positive jog if they had an extra half gear more forward, so their diagonal pairs are really clean.
 Exhibitors are sacrificing that because they are jogging too slowly.

-“But by our rulebook, (Rule SHW331.2.4), in order just to be average, you must first have a two-beat jog.
-The quality is assessed from there – how smooth a jog, confidence and expression, topline – all of those other characteristics come after that.”
+“But by our rulebook (rule SHW 331.2.4), just to be average, you first must have a two-beat jog.
+The quality is assessed and from there – how smooth a jog, confidence and expression, topline – all of those other characteristics come after that.”